 A study conducted to evaluate the effects of folic acid & B12 on 90 patients with deep vein thrombosis (DVT) and higher homocysteine levels found that the group that was treated with folic acid and vitamin B12 had a very low rate of recurrence for deep vein thrombosis (DVT) which was far lower than the non-treatment group.

-6) Supports Bone Health and Prevent Osteoporosis
+6) Supports Bone Health and Lowers the Risk of Osteoporosis

 Osteoblasts or the cells that function in groups that involve in the process of bone formation require a sufficient supply of B12 or their capability of normal functioning can be weakened.

-When the association between vitamin B12 with the important determinants of osteoporosis such as bone mineral content (BMC) and bone mineral density (BMD) is examined, it was discovered that there is a higher occurrence of osteoporosis with women whose vitamin B12 was marginal or deficient compared to women with healthy B12 levels.
+When the association between vitamin B12 with the important determinants of osteoporosis such as bone mineral content (BMC) and bone mineral density (BMD) are examined, it was discovered that there is a higher occurrence of osteoporosis with women whose vitamin B12 was marginal or deficient compared to women with healthy B12 levels.

 7) For Healthy Pregnancy & Prevent Major Birth Defects